huyaoyu/huyaoyu.github.io/_posts/2017-08-31-solution-codes-for-project-euler.markdown

 I created a new [repo][web_repo] on GitHub to share my solution codes for the problems of [Project Euler][web_pe].
 I find it is really interesting.

+# Comments on the problems.

+* 001
+* 002
+* 003

+A function is created to test whether a positive integer is a prime number.

+* 004
+* 005

+Codes are developed to calculate the least common multiple of a group of numbers.

 # NOTE:

 The cover image is obtained from the home page of [Project Euler][web_pe].